emberjs/rfcs/text/0000-ember-cli-docs.md

 ## Motivation

-The purpose of these changes are to empower new contributors, create a consistent narrative structure, and lead new readers through a reasonable learning progression.
+The purpose of these changes are to empower new contributors, create a consistent narrative structure, and lead new readers through a natural learning progression.

 Ember's public sites are being migrated from Middleman apps to Ember apps in order to improve maintainability and empower new contributors.
 The CLI docs